 - Federal government employees

-Contrary to common belief, part time workers that do not fall into an exception are eligible to file for workers’ compensation coverage.
+Contrary to common belief, part-time workers that do not fall into an exception are eligible to file for workers’ compensation coverage.

-There are also other factors to take into consideration when considering your eligibility for workers compensation.
+There are also other factors to take into consideration when considering your eligibility for workers' compensation.
 For example, you must be performing duties within the scope of your employment when the injury occurs.
 This means that you must be doing something that is related to your job at the time of injury.
 This can create a challenge.
 Important factors that will be considered by the courts include whether or not the incident occurred at work, during the time frame of work, when performing work-related tasks, or when completing tasks in the interest of your employer.
 It will also be considered whether or not your behavior was reckless, influenced by alcohol, or criminal in nature.

 Do PreExisting Injuries Bar Coverage?

-It is very common for workers compensation claims to be denied because of preexisting condition.
+It is very common for workers' compensation claims to be denied because of a preexisting condition.
 However, it is not legal for the insurance company to deny your claim automatically because of this.
 If this happens to you, then you can request an appeal from the North Carolina Industrial Commission.
 The best way to support your case to maintain a thorough record of problems with your preexisting condition.